YouweGit/data-dictionary/readme.md

 You can get the flow by going to the setting (gear icon) -> Show current dataflow.
 Then a new tab wil be opened with the flow.

-Or you can get the flow directly going to the following url:
+Or you can get the data dictionary directly going to the following URL:
 [http://<localhost>/admin/data-dictionary/](http://<localhost>/admin/data-dictionary)

 Remember to change the *localhost* to your own pimcore host name.